CM Punk: Suspensions and departure (2022–2023)

-After All In: London, it was widely reported that Punk had been involved in a legitimate backstage altercation with Jack Perry regarding comments Perry made during his match earlier in the show, itself a reference to Punk denying Perry's request to use real glass in his segments on Collision.
+After All In, it was widely reported that Punk had been involved in a legitimate backstage altercation with Jack Perry regarding comments Perry made during his match earlier in the show, itself a reference to Punk denying Perry's request to use real glass in his segments on Collision.
 After an investigation into the altercation was conducted by AEW, Punk was terminated from his AEW contract for just cause on September 2 under the unanimous recommendation of both the AEW discipline committee and outside legal counsel.
-Punk's termination was announced on X by AEW's official account, and was also announced during the opening of that night's episode of Collision, where AEW president and CEO Tony Khan stated that "the incident was regrettable and it endangered people backstage".
+Punk's termination was announced on X by AEW's official account, and was also announced during the opening of that night's episode of Collision, where Tony Khan stated that "the incident was regrettable and it endangered people backstage".
 He later stated, "Never in all [this] time have I ever felt until last Sunday that my security, my safety, my life was in danger at a wrestling show.
 I don't think anybody should feel that way at work, I don't think the people I work with should feel that way, and I had to make a very difficult choice today."

 Punk later contradicted Khan's claim of firing him for just cause, stating in an April 2024 interview on The MMA Hour with Ariel Helwani that he initially wanted to leave AEW entirely rather than have Collision be a show revolving around him and not the Elite, and that after the altercation with Perry, he told Khan to his face, "You're a fucking clown, I quit."
 Punk also further criticized AEW stating that it is "not a real business" and "not about making money".
-Punk also went on to claim that no one from AEW had spoken to him in six months after the altercation at All Out in September 2022, and was forced to pay for his own surgery and do recovery on his own.
-Footage of the backstage altercation with Perry was shown on the April 10, 2024, episode of Dynamite as way to further the feud between The Young Bucks and FTR, with the latters being real-life friends with Punk.
+Punk also went on to claim that no one from AEW had spoken to him in six months after the altercation at All Out in September 2022, and that he was forced to pay for his own surgery and do recovery on his own.
+Footage of the backstage altercation with Perry was shown on April 10, 2024, episode of Dynamite as way to further the feud between The Young Bucks and FTR, with the latter being real-life friends with Punk.